 Day 11-13: Positano

 Whilst you’re in Positano, add Music in the Rocks to the list of places you must go to at least once.
 It’s a nightclub literally carved out of the rock, hence its name.
-If you’re a party solo you can male a night of it here.
-There are also few beach clubs around the town you may want to check like the Treville and Arienzo.
+If you’re a party solo, you can make a night of it here.
+There are also a few beach clubs around the town you may want to check, like Treville and Arienzo.

 Day 14: Amalfi

 Finish your two week trip in the breathtaking Amalfi town.
 Check out our one-day tour of Amalfi in our One Week Itinerary above.